 RPA bot as a service

-RPA is a type of software which relies on using GUI element and screen scraping as well as other technologies to create specialized agents that can automate repetitive GUI tasks such as reporting, test automation, or SAP processes.
+RPA is a type of software that utilizes GUI elements and screen scraping, along with other technologies, to create specialized agents that automate repetitive GUI tasks, such as reporting, test automation, or SAP processes.

 Some of the companies providing RPAaaS include: